29.09.2025

 Applying for a Secured or Entry-Level Credit Card

-Tip: Always pay your balance in full each month to avoid high interest charges, and make all payments on time to build a strong credit history.
+Tip: Always pay your balance in full each month to avoid high interest charges, and always make all your payments on time to build a great credit history.

-In Malaysia, you can check your credit report for free via the Bank Negara Malaysia eCCRIS portal or by contacting agencies such as CTOS and Experian.
-Staying informed ensures you can take immediate action if any issues are affecting your score.
+In Malaysia, you can check your credit report (in particular, eCCRIS) for free through Bank Negara Malaysia’s eCCRIS portal, or you can request one from agencies such as CTOS and Experian (paying a fee).
+Being aware means you can react quickly if you notice something hurting your score.

 Applying for Too Many Credit Cards in a Short Period

-Each time you apply for a new credit card or loan, lenders conduct a “hard inquiry” on your credit report.
-While one or two hard inquiries won’t have a major impact, too many within a short period can signal financial instability and harm your score.
+Every time you apply for a new credit card or loan, lenders perform a “hard inquiry” on your credit report.
+One or two of these won’t make much difference, but several in a short period of time may be interpreted as a sign of financial instability, harming your score.

 Tip: Only apply for credit when necessary, and space out applications over several months to avoid damaging your score.